 le Mouchoir d'Instruction ("instruction handkerchief"): cotton, with illustrations/text in red and black; multiple varieties, such as rifle care, diagram of full-compliment kit, etc. These handkerchiefs ceased distribution in 1909 but was held onto by reservists and territorials.

 la Plaque d'Identité ("ID plaque"): model Oct.
-12, 1881, nickel.
+12, 1881, nickel and later, aluminum.
 In 1914, only one plaque was worn around the neck, normally suspended from a black (fabric) shoelace or a leather lace.
 (See image below)

 For more information on ID plaques, please see the 'ID Plaques and Soldier Booklets' page.